Locally uniform domains and extension of bmo functions: Introduction

 where here and in what follows $Q$ denotes a cube with sides parallel to the axes, $|Q|$ is its measure and $f_Q = \fint_Q f := \frac{1}{|Q|} \int_Q f dx$ is the mean of $f$ over $Q$.
 The seminorm $\|f\|_\BMOo$ defines a norm modulo constants.

 Jones gave a geometric condition on the domain which was necessary and sufficient for the existence of a bounded extension map from $\BMO(\Omega)$ to $\BMO(\Rn)$.
-This condition was shown in \cite{gehring_osgood} to be equivalent to $\Omega$ being a {\em uniform domain}, previously defined in \cite{martio_sarvas} (see also \cite{vaisala}): there are constants $a, b > 0$ such that any $x,y\in \Omega$ are connected by a rectifiable curve $\gamma = \gamma(x,y)\subset \Omega$ with
+This condition was shown in \cite{gehring_osgood} to be equivalent to $\Omega$ being a {\em uniform domain}, previously defined in \cite{martio_sarvas} (see also \cite{vaisala}).
+In recent work of the authors \cite{ButaevDafni}, uniform domains are identified as extension domains for the space $\VMO$ of functions of vanishing mean oscillation.